romiro/Node-Magento-DB-Tools/README.md

     npm install

-within the working directory to install the preqruisites.
+within the working directory to install the prerequisites.

 Copy, rename, and modify config.js.sample to config.js and adjust values as needed